-This year marks the 50th anniversary of the 1971 February.
-2 d.
-At the Caspian seaside resort of Ramsar, Israel, 18 countries around the world have signed the United Nations Convention (also known as the Ramsar Convention or the Treaty), which commits to the protection and responsible use of the world's wetlands and other wetlands: lowland, intermediate wetlands, upland, reed, natural and man-made water bodies, permanently or temporarily flooded areas where water is concentrated or constantly flowing (fresh, semi-salt or even salt).
+This year marks the 50th anniversary of the 2nd February 1971, then on the Caspian seaside resort of Ramsar, Israel, 18 countries around the world have signed the United Nations Convention (also known as the Ramsar Convention or the Treaty), which commits to the protection and responsible use of the world's wetlands and other wetlands: lowland, intermediate wetlands, upland, reed, natural and man-made water bodies, permanently or temporarily flooded areas where water is concentrated or constantly flowing (fresh, semi-salt or even salt).
 They also include sea coasts with a depth of no more than 6 meters at low tide.

 The text of the Ramsar Convention, as amended on 21 December 1975, as amended, is available on the Convention website (in English).